"Scheme-theoretic images" of morphisms of stacks: Scheme-theoretic images

-{\em (}which is not assumed to be Cartesian{\em )}, in which $\cX,\cX'$ are algebraic stacks, $\cF'\to\cF$ is representable by algebraic spaces and locally of finite presentation, and $\Delta_{\cF}$ is representable by algebraic spaces and locally of finite presentation.
+\begin{cor} Suppose that we have a commutative diagram of \'etale stacks in groupoids over a locally Noetherian base scheme~$S$ {\em (}which is not assumed to be Cartesian{\em )}, in which $\cX,\cX'$ are algebraic stacks, $\cF'\to\cF$ is representable by algebraic spaces and locally of finite presentation, and $\Delta_{\cF}$ is representable by algebraic spaces and locally of finite presentation.

 Suppose that $\cX \to \cF$ is proper, and that $\cX$ is locally of finite presentation over~$S$.
 Write $\cZ$, $\cZ'$ for the scheme-theoretic images of $\cX\to\cF$, $\cX'\to\cF'$ respectively Suppose that $\cZ$ satisfies~{\em [2]}, and that $\cF$ admits versal rings at all finite type points.
 Then $\cZ$ and $\cZ'$ are both algebraic stacks, locally of finite presentation over~$S$.
 In fact, the morphism $\cX'\to\cF'$ factors through the algebraic stack $\cZ\times_{\cF}\cF'$ {\em (}which is in turn a closed substack of $\cF'${\em )}, and $\cZ'$ is the scheme-theoretic image of the induced morphism of algebraic stacks $\cX'\to\cZ\times_{\cF}\cF'$.